Facebook Pixel

 Open Your Free Account

-What Is a Break of Structure?
+What Is a Break of Structure (BOS)?

+There are different forms of the BOS, mainly bullish and bearish.
 A bullish BOS happens when the price of an asset breaks through a previously established resistance level, suggesting an upward trend.

 bullish-break-of-structure